 - 1 cup milk

-- 8 ounces fresh mushrooms, cleaned, stems removed, and sliced
+- 8 oz fresh mushrooms, cleaned, stems removed, sliced

-- In a large saucepan, melt 4 tablespoons unsalted butter over low heat.
+- In a large saucepan melt 4 tablespoons unsalted butter over low heat.
 Whisk in 6 tablespoons flour and let cook for 1-2 minutes.
 Slowly stir in 1 cup chicken broth, then 1 cup milk.
 Whisk until it begins to thicken.
 Let it simmer for a few minutes.
-Season to taste with a bit of salt and pepper.
+Season with 1 teaspoon salt and ½ teaspoon black pepper.
 Stir in 1/2 cup half and half, then set aside.